 We now know that there is no bias against black dogs being adopted from shelters, but what about black cats?

-After analyzing the adoption records of 892 cats over the span of a year, a few upsetting results were found.
+After analyzing the adoption records of 892 cats with black fur over the span of a year, a few upsetting results were found.
 Firstly, black cats received significantly fewer clicks per day.
 Secondly, black cats had significantly longer lengths of availability.

 While these results are upsetting, the researchers did find a few other interesting things that could help these black cats get more exposure.
 When cats were photographed with toys, it played an important role in increasing their popularity.
 Similar results were found when cats were photographed outside their cage rather than in it.

-It’s unfortunate that cats are being discriminated against based on coat color, but the results of this study show that there are a few things shelter and rescue staff can do to help mitigate them.
+It’s unfortunate that cats are being discriminated against based on coat color, most likely from the superstition that they are bad luck, but the results of this study show that there are a few things shelter and rescue staff can do to help mitigate them.

-By taking pictures of these overlooked cats outside of their cage and with plenty of toys, it can help increase their exposure online.
-The more exposure they have, the quicker they will find the forever home they so deserve.
+By taking pictures of these overlooked cats outside of their cage and with plenty of toys, it can help increase their exposure online and in animal shelters.
+The more exposure these furry friends have, the quicker they will find the forever home they so deserve.